-While banks work through some of the major barriers to advancing their technologies and rethinking their processes, partnership and collaboration will likely be necessary.
-As mentioned above, there are opportunities for collaboration with FinTech companies, whether this is through mutually beneficial partnerships, acquisitions, or other forms of investment.
-Banks could also look to partners with expertise in agile development and processes and experience in the mobile development space to help transform organizational thinking and get products to market as they transition.
+While banks work through some of the major barriers of advancing their technologies and rethinking their processes, partnership and collaboration will likely be necessary.
+There are opportunities to collaborate with FinTech companies whether that’s through mutually beneficial partnerships, acquisitions, or other forms of investment.
+Banks could also look to partner with experts in agile development and processes.
+An essential strategy will be to partner with experts in the mobile app development space to help transform organizational thinking and get products to market as internal operations transition.

 Mobile banking is one of the more popular topics in banking technology right now, but it’s a window into a much larger reality which banks are facing and adapting to.
-Technology and evolving consumer behaviors are driving change across all financial services.
-In this environment, remaining competitive means adapting to these changes, embracing new thinking and ways of doing things, and even leading the charge to innovate.
+Technology and evolving customer behaviours are driving change across all financial services.
+In this environment, remaining competitive means adapting to these changes, embracing new thinking, and leading the charge to innovate.